Please select your state

 The number of annual arrests related to cannabis skyrocketed by more than 320 percent between 1970 and its peak in 2009.

 In total, law enforcement agencies have arrested more than 17.2 million Americans for cannabis offenses since 1985.

 These law enforcement activities have disproportionately affected communities of color even though rates of drug use are similar across all communities.

 What have been the outcomes of this investment of trillions in taxpayer money?

-After decades of trying the same tactics without different results, some state leaders began to question whether their states were taking the right approach to cannabis policy.
+After decades of trying the same tactics without different results, some state leaders have begun to question whether their states are taking the right approach to cannabis policy.

 The volume of these questions was elevated by a growing body of research revealing that marijuana can be an effective treatment for certain medical conditions and an admission from experts that it lacks some of the dangers associated with other drugs, such as fatal overdoses.

 Most states have now at least implicitly recognized the failures of prohibition and the potential promise of marijuana as an innovative medical treatment by allowing their citizens access to certain products.
 They have attempted to do so in ways that better control product quality and access among children.

 Today, 21 states allow adults to use marijuana and 37 states have a medical marijuana program.
 Recent reforms occurred in states as diverse as Alabama, Connecticut, Missouri, New Mexico, and Maryland.

 The federal government seems to have reached the same conclusion in practice even if cannabis continues to be located on Schedule 1 of the Controlled Substances Act.